Why is Puppet considered idempotent?

 Prepare for the Puppet Certified Professional Test with flashcards and multiple choice questions, each with hints and explanations.
 Gear up for your exam!

-Puppet is considered idempotent because it can safely apply the same configuration multiple times without changing the state of the system beyond the initial application.
-This means that when you run Puppet on a system that is already in the desired state defined by the Puppet manifest, it will recognize that the system does not require any changes and thus will leave it as is.
+Puppet is considered idempotent because it can safely apply the same configuration (or catalog) multiple times without changing the final result beyond the initial application.
+This means that when Puppet runs, it checks the current state of the system against the desired state defined in the Puppet manifests.
+If the system is already in the desired state, Puppet will make no changes during that run.

 Subscribe